Kumar Barve: Legislative career

 In 2015, Barve left his post as majority leader to become chair of the renamed Environment and Transportation Committee.
 His appointment coincided with the election of a new Republican Governor, Larry Hogan and debate over a number of significant environmental issues.
 Among the significant pieces of legislation Barve's committee worked on in the first year of the new term were a moratorium and public health study on fracking, a major reform to the state's stormwater protection fee, and debate over regulations which will require farms to severely limit the phosphorus that runs from their lands into the Chesapeake Bay.

 Barve's work as a legislator over the length of his career has focused on a broad range of issues.
 In 1995, he successfully sponsored the first state bill in the nation to regulate HMOs, the Maryland Health Access Act of 1995.
 The act allows health care patients to see doctors outside of the network of HMO providers, ensures that HMOs can't bar providers from sharing information if it jeopardizes patient care, and prohibits the use of financial incentives by HMOs that curtail and compromise care.
 He later co-sponsored the law that bars insurance companies based in Maryland from using pre-existing conditions to deny coverage.

 Barve has also worked extensively on the promotion of technology and of high tech businesses.
 He authored Maryland's version of the Uniform Computer Information Transactions Act (UCITA).
 The Act both affirms the intellectual-property rights of software developers and provides unprecedented consumer protections to purchasers of computer equipment.
 He sponsored legislation that created the Technology Development Corporation of Maryland, which promotes high-technology business development in Maryland.

 In 1999, Barve's bill to define the powers of corporations in making certain gifts passed both houses and was signed by the governor.

 In the 2008 presidential election, Barve endorsed Barack Obama for president.

+On April 6, 2023, Governor Wes Moore announced he would appoint Barve to the Maryland Public Service Commission.
+He resigned from the Maryland House of Delegates on May 1, 2023.